obazoud/elasticsearch-river-confluence/README.md

 ### Confluence River for Elasticsearch

-Welcome to the Confluence River Plugin for "Elasticsearch": [http://www.elasticsearch.org]
+Welcome to the Confluence River Plugin for ["Elasticsearch"](http://www.elasticsearch.org)

 ### Versions